nulab/hydralibs/README.md

 # Introduction

-This repository contains a collection of libraries from state management to bootstrapping a react application with HMR and routing easily
+This repository contains a collection of libraries useful when writing web application using react

+More libraries will be published soon

 # Docs